Person reviewing digital lending strategy with multiple income stream charts on laptop

 How to Choose Between These Lenders Based on Your Income Mix

 The right platform depends on which income streams make up the bulk of your earnings.
-If most of your income is 1099 or gig-based, Upstart’s multi-variable model and LendingClub’s bank statement review are your strongest starting points.
-SoFi is a better fit for self-employed borrowers with clean tax documentation and strong credit, since it tends to reward creditworthiness with lower rates at the top of its range.
+Most of your income coming from 1099 or gig sources points toward Upstart’s multi-variable model and LendingClub’s bank statement review as the strongest starting points.
+SoFi fits self-employed borrowers with clean tax documentation and strong credit better, since it tends to reward creditworthiness with lower rates at the top of its range.
 Avant accepts more income flexibility but charges rates at the higher end of the market, making it better suited for borrowers who need access now and plan to refinance later.

 Prosper’s two-year self-employment history requirement makes it less forgiving for newer freelancers.
-That said, it remains a viable option for borrowers with a stable multi-year track record who want peer-to-peer funding rather than a direct lender relationship.
+It remains a viable option for borrowers with a stable multi-year track record who want peer-to-peer funding rather than a direct lender relationship.

 Pre-qualifying through soft-pull tools on each platform before formally applying lets you compare real rate estimates without affecting your credit score.
 That single step, which takes minutes per platform, can save you from locking into a rate that a competing lender would have beaten by several percentage points.